 OMB Circular A-16 provides guidance for federal agencies that produce, maintain or use geospatial data either directly or indirectly in the fulfillment of their mission.
-The Circular establishes a coordinated approach to electronically develop the National Spatial Data Infrastructure (NSDI) and establishes Federal Geographic Data Committee (FGDC).
+It describes the management and reporting requirements of federal agencies in the acquisition, maintenance, distribution, use, and preservation of geospatial data by the Federal Government.
+The Circular establishes a coordinated approach to electronically develop the NSDI and charges the Federal Geographic Data Committee (FGDC) to do so.